hyphanet/website/content/pages/help.md

 These pieces cannot be used as parts of the file they were made from without additional information.
 Reassembling a file requires knowing both what pieces to use and the key to decrypt them, neither of which is included with each piece.

+Since content that does not get accessed disappears from the network, the best way to fight content you don’t want to see on Hyphanet is never to access such content.

 ### How about encryption export restrictions?

-The Hyphanet Project has notified the US authorities that it will be exporting crypto.
+The Freenet Project has notified the US authorities that it will be exporting crypto.
 As long as your country doesn't prohibit the use of encryption you are fine.
 Further, there is now an exception in the export laws for software doing exactly what Hyphanet does!
 However, Oracle limits the encryption strength